Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 by Olly V

-While the efforts of some publishers pay off, while the revenues of others don’t seem to rock, making them ask “why is my CPM low?”.
+While the efforts of some publishers pay off, the revenues of others don’t seem to rock, making them ask “why is my CPM low?”.
 You may be surprised, but the majority of factors that slow down or even block publishers’ business growth can simply be defeated!
-And this will be the goal of this checklist post.
-We’ll overcome the main difficulties publishers face when running their business online and highlight critical website monetization mistakes.
+And this is the goal of this checklist post.
+We’ll overcome the main difficulties website owners face world-wide when running their business online and highlight critical website monetization mistakes.

 We divided our checklist into two parts.
 The first one will cover major advertising mistakes (the way you get and place ad formats on the web pages).
 The second part is all about non-direct factors that can badly affect a website’s profitability.

 Let’s take a look at the common mistakes publishers make when placing advertisements on their websites.
-As we’re in the Adsterra blog, we will use some screenshots related to the platform, as well as giving examples of our ad formats.
+As an example, we’ll use screenshots related to Adsterra’s platform and give examples of our ad formats.
 However, most of the points listed are fair for any advertising network.

 1. Too many ads on a single page scare off your target audience